 Step #2: 5 CW orbits of the right pole (or reverse) *5 times through the gate

-Step #3: 5 CW orbits of the left pole (or reverse) *5 times through the gate
+Step #3: 5 CCW orbits of the left pole (or reverse) *5 times through the gate

 Step #4: 5 Powerloops of the top of the gate *5 times through the gate

-Step #5: You must then transition to Mattyflips you can do this anyway you like but you must fly backward through the gate the same direction you have been flying forward through it previously *Once through the gate
+Step #5: You must then transition to Mattyflips you can do this anyway you like but you must fly backward through the gate the same direction you have been flying forward through it previously (so you always pass the same direction through the gate)

 Step #6: 5 Mattyflips of the top of the gate *5 times through the gate

 The last gate of each step is the 1st gate of the following step.
-Your time begins when pass through the gate yo start the 1st orbit and ends after you pass through the gate backward on your 5th mattyflip.
-You should pass through the gate a total of 22 times in the same direction during this challenge.
+Your time begins when pass through the gate tp start the 1st orbit and ends after you pass through the gate backward on your 5th mattyflip.
+You should pass through the gate a total of 21 times in the same direction during this challenge.
+You can attempt this as many times as you like.
 Your total time is your score in this challenge.
 The pilot with the lower time wins this game.

 The finals of IGOW5 are designed to somewhat replicate the pressure to perform when it matters that is essential to all forms of competition and the main element that IGOW has lacked in all previous seasons.
 The nature of the IGOW game format, having pilots compete from all around the world without being in one location naturally makes it much more logistically difficult to have a typically competition where everything comes down to a final matchup or performance, however I have done my best to somewhat replicate the need to be able to perform in the pressure of the moment which this finals challenge format.

 Final Performance: After you have finalized your freestyle line and practiced it enough that you are feel ready for your "final performance" then you will choose a starting time.
-This can be anytime from as early as 12:00 noon PST on Tuesday October 21st until as late as 11:00am PST on Sunday October 26th.
-At your choosen Final Performance Time I will give you a custom hand sign.
+This can be anytime from as early as 12:00 noon PST on Wednesday October 22nd until as late as 11:29pm PST on Sunday Novemeber 2nd.
+At your chosen Final Performance Time I will give you a custom hand sign.
 You will then have exactly 30 minutes to complete the best possible imitation of your perfect run showing your hand sign to the camera either before you begin your run or after your complete your line and send the video file of your best line to Skittles before the 30 minute timer elapses.
-You can just send all the lines you did during your finals time and then you can find the best one after the 30 min time period is over.
+You can just send all the lines you did during your finals time and then you can find the best one after the 30 min time period is over and add in your music for your official final submission.

-Scoring: Your final score will be based on a combination of items including your freestyle line's TPW score on the IGOW5 Finals calculator sheet and the judges scoring of other elements including overall impression, difficulty, execution, style/flow, and musicality.
+Scoring: Your final score will be based on a combination of items including your freestyle line's TPW score on the IGOW5 Finals calculator sheet and the judges scoring of other elements including TPW Score, TPW accuracy, trick variety, overall impression, difficulty, execution, style/flow, and musicality.
+The runs will be scored by Skittles and the IGOW5 Judges.

 This season we are allowing ANY SIZE/TYPE of QUADCOPTER for the IGOW Training Grounds!
 For the regular season we try to be as inclusive as possible with our definition of a "whoop" here at IGOW.
 Most any build you would refer to as a whoop probably will be allowed.
 We have no specific requirements for any components; you are welcome to use parts from any brand or combination of brands and all video and RX link systems are allowed.
 All video submissions for the regular season and playoffs of IGOW5 must be performed with ducted quadcopters aka "Whoops" that meet the following specifications: